Publication Ethics

 Fundamental errors are significant inaccuracies or omissions in published articles that may compromise the validity, reliability, or interpretation of the research findings.
 These errors can include but are not limited to incorrect data, flawed analyses, misinterpretation of results, or undisclosed conflicts of interest.

-Reporting Fundamental Errors: If authors discover any fundamental errors in their published article, they are obliged to promptly notify the journal's editorial office.
+Reporting Fundamental Errors: The editorial board and peer reviewers play a crucial role in identifying errors during the peer review process.
+If the editorial board or reviewers become aware of any potential errors in a published article, they should promptly inform the journal's editorial office.
+Also, if authors discover any fundamental errors in their published article, they are obliged to promptly notify the journal's editorial office.
 The notification should include a detailed explanation of the error, its impact on the research, and any necessary corrections.
-An Author Correction may be published to correct an important error(s) made by the author(s) that affects the scientific integrity of the published article, the publication record, or the reputation of the authors or the journal.
+An Author correction may be published to correct an important error(s) that affects the scientific integrity of the published article, the publication record, or the reputation of the authors or the journal.
 Also, we encourage readers and the wider scientific community to bring potential fundamental errors in published articles to our attention.
 Readers can contact the journal's editorial office with their concerns and provide relevant evidence to support their claim.
-The editorial board and peer reviewers play a crucial role in identifying errors during the peer review process.
-If the editorial board or reviewers become aware of any potential errors in a published article, they should promptly inform the journal's editorial office.

 1. Investigation: The editorial office will conduct a thorough investigation to assess the validity of the reported error.
 This may involve consulting the original authors, reviewers, and other experts in the field as necessary.

-2. Corrections and Retractions: If a fundamental error is verified, appropriate actions will be taken based on the severity and impact of the error: a) Correction: For minor errors that do not significantly affect the research's overall integrity, a correction notice will be issued, providing clarification or rectifying the mistake in the published article.
-The original article will be updated to include the correction notice. b) Retraction: For errors that seriously undermine the validity of the research or if the article is found to be a result of research misconduct, a retraction notice will be issued.
+2. Corrections and/or Retractions: If a fundamental error is verified, appropriate actions will be taken based on the severity and impact of the error: a) Correction - For minor errors that do not significantly affect the research's overall integrity, a correction notice will be issued, providing clarification or rectifying the mistake in the published article.
+The original article will be updated to include the correction notice. b) Retraction - For errors that seriously undermine the validity of the research or if the article is found to be a result of research misconduct, a retraction notice will be issued.
 The article will be officially retracted, and a clear explanation for the retraction will be provided.
 Therefore, an article may be retracted when the integrity of the published work is substantially undermined owing to errors in the conduct, analysis and/or reporting of the study.
 Violation of publication or research ethics may also result in a study’s retraction.
-When articles are retracted they are not removed from SET Journal, instead they are retained with a clear notice of retraction and bibliographic databases are notified, as per COPE retraction guidelines.
+When articles are retracted they are not removed from the website, instead they are retained with a clear notice of retraction and bibliographic databases are notified.

-Transparency and Communication: When corrections or retractions are made, they will be prominently displayed on the journal's website, linked to the original article, and indexed in relevant databases.
+Transparency and Communication: When corrections or retractions are made, they will be prominently displayed on the journal's website and linked to the original article.
 We appreciate the cooperation of authors, reviewers, readers, and the scientific community in promptly reporting and resolving any potential errors.
+The editorial board will use COPE's retraction guidelines in cases of retraction of published articles.
+The Editor-in-Chief makes the final decision on retracting the paper after consulting with the editorial board or the Ethics Committee, which is composed of board members chosen by the Editor-in-Chief for each specific case.

 Withdrawal Policy